Sherryl Woods

-Sherryl Woods (born July 23, 1944 in Arlington, Virginia, United States) is an American writer of over 110 romance and mystery novels since 1982.
-She also signed her novels as "Alexandra Kirk" and "Suzanne Sherrill".
-She splits her time between Colonial Beach, Virginia and Florida.
+Sherryl Woods (pen names Alexandra Kirk and Suzanne Sherrill; born July 23, 1944, Arlington, Virginia) is an American writer of over 110 romance and mystery novels since 1982.
+Her Chesapeake Shores novels inspired a six season series on Hallmark Channel.
+In addition, the Netflix series Sweet Magnolias is based on Woods' books, and she serves as an executive producer for the series.

+She splits her time between Colonial Beach, Virginia, and Florida.

 Biography

-Sherryl Woods born on July 23, 1944 in Arlington, Virginia, United States.
-She graduated from Ohio State University with a degree in Journalism.
-She worked for several newspapers covering everything from suburban government to entertainment, eventually specializing in television, she became the television editor for papers in Ohio and Florida.
+Woods was born on July 23, 1944, in Arlington, Virginia.
+She graduated from Ohio State University with a degree in journalism.
+She worked for several newspapers, covering everything from suburban government to entertainment, eventually specializing in television.
+She became the television editor for papers in Ohio and Florida.
 She served as president of the guild for Miami City Ballet for three terms.